cloudtraveler/avxlabs-docs/docs/ace-pro/_sources/docs/lab7.md

 ![lab7-vendor4](images/lab7-vendor4.png)
 _Figure 172: Click on the Firewall_

-You will see the RFC 1918 routes that the Controller automatically programmed on the Firewall.
+You will see the RFC 1918 routes that the Controller automatically programmed on the Firewall, through the `"Vendor Integration"`.
 Notice how each RFC1918 route has a prefix of `"AVX-"` to show that it is programmed by Aviatrix.

 ![lab7-vendor5](images/lab7-vendor5.png)
 _Figure 173: Vendor Integration outcome_